kimdoanh89/doanhluong.me/_posts/2023-07-16-SOLID_principles.markdown

 ## 4. Interface Segregation Principle

 This principle states that clients should not be forced to depend on methods they don't use from an interface.
 Interfaces should be split to serve specific client needs.

 Here are some symptoms that indicate code is violating the interface segregation principle:

-- Interfaces have many methods unrelated to each other
+- Interfaces have many methods unrelated to each other and changes affect many classes.
 - Clients are forced to depend on and implement unused methods
-- Changes to an interface affect many classes
-- Classes depend on large, complex interfaces
-- Interfaces describe multiple, distinct functionalities
-- Classes implement interfaces just to gain some functionality
 - Classes contain empty method stubs to satisfy interfaces

 To refactor code to follow interface segregation principle:

 - Split large interfaces into smaller, role-specific interfaces
-- Create one-method interfaces for individual behaviors
-- Have interfaces focus on cohesive functionality
 - Move unrelated methods to new interfaces
 - Use composition from multiple interfaces rather than one large interface
 - Avoid inheriting from interfaces just to gain single method
-- Create adapter/wrapper classes to implement irrelevant interface methods
-- Hide internal interface implementation details from clients
-- Design interface APIs around use cases rather than types
-- Make interfaces orthogonal and decoupled from each other

 For example, splitting interface for devices: